torstenknoefel/BuildGetHub/README.md

 ## How does it work?
 It’s simple.
-You need to define the following environment variables:
+You can define the following environment variables:

 ```
-REPO_URL:  Url of the GitHub repository  - no default
+REPO_URL:  Url of the GitHub repository  - no default - REQUIRED !!
 REPO_BRANCH:  Repository branch which shall be cloned  - default: 'master'
 BASE_DIR:  Directory for cloning the repository  - default: '~/repo'
 ```